• Skip to main content

 • ¼ teaspoon turmeric

-• ½ teaspoon kasuri methi (dried fenugreek leaves) (skip if you do not have)
+• ½ to 1 teaspoon kasuri methi (dried fenugreek leaves) (skip if you do not have)

 • 3 tablespoon coriander leaves chopped finely